-But whether you’re aiming for next year’s marathon or just power-walking around your local park, it’s important to know how to care for your skin when exercising.
+But whether you’re aiming for the 2023 Women’s World Cup or just power-walking around your local park, it’s important to know how to care for your skin when exercising.

 Does sweating cause acne?